blog posts

 Standby UPS:

-The most common ups placed under a desk are available to protect your personal computer.
-These UPSs work by transferring load from AC line to battery inverter, and capacitors in the load transfer unit help the system avoid severe power fluctuations.
-Due to limited capacity, these models perform well but are not used in server rooms.
+The most common places under a desk are available to protect your computer.
+These UPSs work by transferring load from the AC line to the battery inverter, and capacitors in the load transfer unit help the system avoid severe power fluctuations.
+Due to their limited capacity, these models perform well but are not used in server rooms.

 Linear Interactive UPS: